willemkokke/cpython-maya-2.7.11/README.md

     - This fixes the linker error, woohoo!
     - Also fixes a difference in error handling of invalid file descriptors in the 2015 crt.
     - The build seems to mostly run through (there is a python.exe in PCbuild/amd64 now)
     - The SSL module fails to build due to not being able to find includes
+ - Backported all commits from the python repository involved in upgrading openssl 1.0.2d to 1.0.2h
+    - Everything now builds, the repl starts and the binary extensions can succesfully be imported.

 License information
 -------------------